Why is it a compressor will not build pressure? Does the following describe what’s happening, or rather, what’s not happening, on your compressor?

 The air compressor reed or flapper valves (also known as the intake and pressure valves, or suction & discharge valves) are a common cause of why an air compressor will not build pressure.

-Before you do that, there are other reasons why an air compressor will not build pressure.
-Pretty much all of them are found here.
+So, start pulling the pump apart, but wait, before you do that, there are other reasons why an air compressor will not build pressure.
+Pretty much all of them are found here on this liked page.

 Get some help with a compressor that will not build pressure!